RedFou52/USBGuardian/README.md

 # USBGuardian

-:warning: The project is currently under development, there may be some problems, feel free to contribute or contact me if you have any problem !
+:warning: Hi!
+The project is on hold from my side.
+Feel free to fork it and improve it if you wish.
+I am available for any questions (although it's been several years since I last looked at the code!)

 ## Major updates :mage: